TrollskogenMC/versus/README.md

 `/versus add &lt;player>` Add a player to control the mobs.
 `/versus remove &ltplayer>` Remove a player from controlling mobs.
 `/versus reload` Reloads both the configuration and translations.

+## Contributing
+Please feel free to open pull request and issues if you like to contribute or just have a question.